Typography

 Text contrast

-- Body Text: contrast ratio should be a minimum of at 4.5:1.
+- Body Text: minimum contrast ratio 4.5:1

 How to test